 Elaine created a communications program at the Arbor Hill Community Center, teaching children ages 9-12 the basics about the broadcast business.
 In 1998 Elaine created the “Cookie House,” an after school tutorial program for kids.
 Much of her spare time is spent traveling to schools, meeting with and talking to young people.

 In 1996 she received an award for her community service from the Twin Rivers Council of Boy Scouts of America and the State University of New York’s Black Student Alliance.

-A native of St. Louis, Missouri, Elaine is currently earning a doctorate degree from St. John Fisher University in Rochester, NY.
-She earned a Master’s Degree in International Women’s Studies in 2009 from the State University of New York’s Empire State College.
+A native of St. Louis, Missouri, Elaine earned a doctorate degree in 2023 from St. John Fisher University in Rochester, New York in Executive Leadership and Social Justice.
+She earned a Master’s Degree in International Women’s Studies in 2009 from the State University of New York’s Empire State University.
 She holds a B.S. in Journalism from Southern Illinois University-Carbondale.